wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 1. Install the extension at your Azure DevOps organization (org-level install; once installed it is available to all projects in that organization / collection).
 2. Define one or more Task templates for your team (Project Settings → Boards → Team Configuration → Templates).
-3. Open a parent work item (User Story / PBI / Bug) and choose "Create Child Tasks" from the toolbar — child Tasks will be created from matching templates.
+3. Open a parent work item (User Story / PBI / Bug) and choose "Create Child Tasks" from the toolbar — child work items will be created from matching templates.

-If you want to test locally with the dev server, see README: ../readme.md

-## Who is this for

-- Teams that use Azure DevOps work item templates and want to create multiple Task children from a parent with a single action.
-- Requires a team-level Task template(s) configured in Project → Boards → Templates.
-- Tested with Azure DevOps Services and recent on-premise Server releases (use Node 16 tooling for local builds).
-Ensure you have permission to create work items in the project.

-## Supported fields & limitations (summary)

-Supported filter fields (in template Description JSON):
-- System.WorkItemType, System.State, System.BoardColumn, System.BoardLane, System.Title, System.Tags, System.AreaPath, System.IterationPath

-Notes:
-- System.Tags in filters requires all listed tags (AND).
-Use multiple rules for OR.
-- AreaPath/IterationPath must match full path strings (case-insensitive).
-Escape backslashes in JSON (\\).
-- Wildcards supported for System.Title only (use * characters).
-- Special token values in templates supported: @me (AssignedTo), @currentiteration (IterationPath).
-See examples.

----

 ## How-To Guide